Vascular Access

 • Patients likely to require frequent blood draws to monitor their condition

-MCs have been found to have lower phlebitis rates than peripheral catheters and lower infection rates than central venous catheters (1).
+MCs have been found to have lower phlebitis rates than peripheral catheters and lower infection rates than central venous catheters (2).

 Arterial Catheterization

 The use of automated noninvasive blood pressure devices has diminished the use of arterial catheters simply for pressure monitoring.
-However, these catheters are beneficial in unstable patients who require minute-to-minute pressure measurement and in those requiring frequent arterial blood gas sampling.
+However, these catheters are beneficial in patients whose condition is unstable and who require minute-to-minute pressure measurement and in those requiring frequent arterial blood gas sampling.
 Indications include refractory shock and respiratory failure.
 Blood pressure is frequently somewhat higher when measured by an arterial catheter than by sphygmomanometry.
 Initial upstroke, maximum systolic pressure, and pulse pressure increase the more distal the point of measurement, whereas the diastolic and mean arterial pressures decline.
 Vessel calcification, atherosclerosis, proximal occlusion, and extremity position can all affect the value of arterial catheter measurements.

 For a step-by-step description of how to do arterial catheterization, see How To Do Radial Artery Cannulation and How To Do Radial Artery Cannulation, Ultrasound-Guided.